newrelic-experimental/newrelic-TSAK/README.md

 -stdout | Send logging output to stdout
 -log | Path to a log file
 -production | Changes TSAK settings to be tuned to a production mode.
+-logage | TSAK will rotate log file when reached maximum age -logsize | TSAK will rotate the log when reached maximum size -tracern | If given, will send a traces to New Relic as log entries.
+-error | Clip log output to errors
+-warning | Clip log output to warnings
+-info | Clip log output to info

 ### Establishing the conversion pipeline